Do it yourself super

 Before setting up an SMSF, ask yourself these questions:

-Have I considered other super options?
+- Have you considered other super options?

 Many professionally managed super funds have DIY investment options which let you choose which assets you’d like your super invested in such as shares, exchange traded funds and term deposits.
 This gives you some control over your specific investments without the legal and administrative requirements of running an SMSF.